HomeSEOHow to Fix Inconsistent NAP Listings (and Why It's Serious)

 Success Story: A Birmingham-based accountancy firm standardised their address format across 50+ directories.
 Within 60 days, their “near me” search visibility increased by 340%, leading to a 45% increase in walk-in consultations.

 Phone number inconsistencies might be the most immediately damaging type of NAP error.
-While other inconsistencies confuse and frustrate, wrong phone numbers mean lost business, full stop.
+Other inconsistencies confuse and frustrate, but wrong phone numbers mean lost business, full stop.

 The variations seem endless: country codes that appear and disappear, area codes with or without parentheses, spaces versus hyphens versus dots.
 Then there are the outdated numbers that refuse to die, lingering on forgotten directory listings like digital ghosts.